 The aim of this work is based on regenerations of wells and the evaluation of hydrodynamic tests (pumping tests before and after regeneration) on the borehole which compares and observes the change of the additional resistances on the well.
-One regeneration is by means of ultrasound technology.
+Ultrasound technology is one approach of the regeneration.

-The regeneration of wells with ultrasound is carried out below the conditions of the free market with a view to the exceptional possible expand in performance with the shortest viable downtime, the practical assessments in the context of this task will be monitored in addition to short pumping tests with borehole geophysical methods.
+The practical assessments in the context of this study will be monitored in addition to short pumping tests with borehole geophysical methods.

-These measurements will be carried out in three stages.
+These measurements will be carried out in two stages.